mfkiwl/rk-open-docs/Dept3/Linux/ApplicationNote/Rockchip_Developer_Guide_Buildroot_Weston/Rockchip_Developer_Guide_Buildroot_Weston_EN.md

 There are multiple ways to configure Rockchip Buildroot SDK Weston:

 a.
-Command line parameters
+Command line options

-That is, the parameters of the command when starting Weston, such as weston --tty=2.
+That is, the options of the command when starting Weston, such as weston --tty=2.

 b. weston.ini configuration file